awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-applicationsettings.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Limits`  <a name="cfn-pinpoint-applicationsettings-limits"></a>
 The default sending limits for campaigns in the application\.
-You can override these limits for a specific campaign\.
+To override these limits for a specific campaign, use the Campaign resource to define custom limits for the campaign\.
 *Required*: No
 *Type*: [Limits](aws-properties-pinpoint-applicationsettings-limits.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `QuietTime`  <a name="cfn-pinpoint-applicationsettings-quiettime"></a>
-The default quiet time for campaigns and journeys in the application\.
-Quiet time is a specific time range when messages aren't sent to endpoints, if all the following conditions are met:
+The default quiet time for campaigns in the application\.
+Quiet time is a specific time range when campaigns don't send messages to endpoints, if all the following conditions are met:
-+ The `EndpointDemographic.Timezone` property of the endpoint is set to a valid value\.
+\- The `EndpointDemographic.Timezone` property of the endpoint is set to a valid value\.
-+ The current time in the endpoint's time zone is later than or equal to the time specified by the `QuietTime.Start` property for the application \(or a campaign or journey that has custom quiet time settings\)\.
+\- The current time in the endpoint's time zone is later than or equal to the time specified by the `QuietTime.Start` property for the application \(or a campaign that has custom quiet time settings\)\.
-+ The current time in the endpoint's time zone is earlier than or equal to the time specified by the `QuietTime.End` property for the application \(or a campaign or journey that has custom quiet time settings\)\.
+\- The current time in the endpoint's time zone is earlier than or equal to the time specified by the `QuietTime.End` property for the application \(or a campaign that has custom quiet time settings\)\.
-If any of the preceding conditions isn't met, the endpoint will receive messages from a campaign or journey, even if quiet time is enabled\.
+If any of the preceding conditions isn't met, the endpoint will receive messages from a campaign, even if quiet time is enabled\.
-You can override the default quiet time settings for a specific campaign or journey\.
+To override the default quiet time settings for a specific campaign, use the Campaign resource to define a custom quiet time for the campaign\.
 *Required*: No
 *Type*: [QuietTime](aws-properties-pinpoint-applicationsettings-quiettime.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)